ecotner/osrm-blog/osrm-blog-post.md

 The [`match` service](http://project-osrm.org/docs/v5.22.0/api/#match-service) is similar to the `nearest` service in that it finds the nearest road to a point, but is more general because it can generate directions along the path defined.
 The [`tile` service](http://project-osrm.org/docs/v5.22.0/api/#tile-service) will actually return an image of a section the map, albeit in a "vector tile" format, which contains metadata about the road network.

-We'll be using the `route` and `table` services going forward, but I urge you to check out the other ones; there is some cool stuff you can do with it!
+We'll just be using the `route` service going forward, but I urge you to check out the other ones; there is some cool stuff you can do with it!

 ## Using OSRM through Python
 [//]: # "* Write some simple functions using `requests` library to send requests to OSRM server from python"
 [//]: # "* There's probably some python package out there that wraps OSRM people can download" Now we're going to get into the actual data analysis part!
 We're going to need some way of interacting with the OSRM server through python.
-There are already a couple packages out there already to do this for you, notably [`python-osrm`](https://github.com/ustroetz/python-osrm) and [`osrm-py`](https://github.com/gojuno/osrm-py), but we're going to roll our own because it's really not that hard and I could use the practice.
+There are already a couple packages out there already to do this for you, notably [`python-osrm`](https://github.com/ustroetz/python-osrm) and [`osrm-py`](https://github.com/gojuno/osrm-py), but we're going to roll our own because it's really not that hard and it will get you more familiar with how the HTTP requests and responses are structured.

 To make HTTP requests against our server, we're going to use the python [`requests`](https://requests.kennethreitz.org/en/master/) package, which makes it easy to handle HTTP and submit requests to the OSRM API.
 First off, we will need to understand how to structure our requests so that the server will understand them.